FAIR Fine Art Guide

 What Does Weighted Mean on Silver for Appraisal?
 Candlesticks, Compotes & Hollowware

-On silver, weighted usually means the visible shell is sterling or another silver alloy standard while part of the object contains ballast, filler, or structural support material, so the gross household weight should not be treated as silver content.
-FAIR uses weighted, loaded, filled, and reinforced wording on candlesticks, compotes, and hollowware to decide whether the assignment belongs with a silver specialist instead of broad decorative-arts intake.
+On silver, weighted usually means the visible shell is sterling or another silver standard while part of the object contains ballast, filler, or support material.
+Gross household weight should not be treated as silver content.
+FAIR uses weighted, loaded, filled, and reinforced wording on candlesticks, compotes, and hollowware to decide whether the file needs a silver specialist.

 What Does Weighted Mean on Silver for Appraisal?
 Candlesticks, Compotes & Hollowware - FAIR online appraisal guide illustration